 Is Cycling Good for Diabetics?

-- It keeps your muscles active and can help to better control your blood sugar levels.
+• It keeps your muscles active and can help to control your blood sugar levels better.

-- Reduces stress, anxiety, and depression.
-All of these things can have a positive impact on your blood sugar levels.
+• Reduces stress, anxiety, and depression, which can have a positive impact on blood sugar levels.

-- Cycling is a low-impact activity, which means it is easy on your joints.
-This is important for diabetics because they are at an increased risk for joint problems.
+• Cycling is a low-impact activity, making it easy on the joints.
+This is important for diabetics, who are at an increased risk for joint problems.

 What Cycling Can Do for Diabetics